sagivo/accept-bitcoin/README.md

 ##Motivation
 Accepting bitcoins online can be complex to program and require you to install a bitcoin RPC client in order to read and write to the blockchain.
 This client require a lot of resources (in terms of CPU, networking and storage).
 Most of the users are using a wallet to store their bitcoins.
 This wallet is a simple way to secure your public and private key.
 For security reasons you better save this wallet offline in a "cold storage".
-You need a way to accept bitcoins
 More about the motivation behind this project at [my blog post](http://sagivo.com/post/97125970778/bitcoin-on-node-js-do-it-yourself).

 ##Example